-This discussion and analysis of Solebury Township's financial performance provides an overview of the Township's financial activities for the fiscal year ended December 31, 2020.
-Please read it in conjunction with the Township's financial statements that begin on page 13.
+This discussion and analysis of Solebury Township's financial performance provides an overview of the Township's financial activities for the fiscal year ended December 31, 2021.
+Please read it in conjunction with the Township's financial statements that begin on page 16.

-Note Regarding the Finalization of Solebury Township's Audited Financial Statements: Due to no fault of the Township's, the audited financial statements were delayed due solely to the Pennsylvania Municipal Retirement System's (PMRS) inability to produce 2019 audited financial statements for the Township's pension plans in a timely manner.
-These statements are a key component to the completeness of the 2020 audit.
+Note Regarding the Finalization of Solebury Township's Audited Financial Statements: Due to no fault of the Township's, the audited financial statements were delayed due solely to the Pennsylvania Municipal Retirement System's (PMRS) inability to produce 2020 audited financial statements for the Township's pension plans in a timely manner.
+These statements are a key component to the completeness of the 2021 audit.
 The Pennsylvania Department of the Auditor General and the Department of Community and Economic Development (DCED) are fully aware of this deficiency of PMRS.
 This situation impacted all municipalities that have pension plans administered by PMRS and is documented on the PMRS website.
-PMRS released the required information on November 30, 2021.